simonmichael/hledger_site/src/cookbook.md

-# hledger User Cookbook
+# User Cookbook

 <div class=pagetoc>

 <!-- toc -->
 </div>

 Here you'll find task-oriented advice and additional user notes that didn't fit in the manual.
-These docs will vary in age and quality.
+Unlike the manual, these docs vary in age and quality.

 <!--
 Documentor tips: